Realisation of the national ecological network – land acquisition and conversion, 1990–2024

-On 1 January 2023 the area of land acquired for realising the national ecological network had increased to more than 123,000 hectares.
+On 1 January 2024 the area of land acquired for realising the national ecological network had increased to almost 124,000 hectares.
 Following acquisition, this land is converted to new nature (landscape works, planting, etc.).
-From 2011, under the Nature Pact, the goal has been to establish 80,000 ha of new nature by the end of 2027.
-At the end of 2023 almost 49,000 ha had been converted to nature.
+One of the objectives of the Nature Pact (2011) was to establish 80,000 ha of new nature by the end of 2027.
+More than 50,000 ha has now been converted to nature.
 If progress continues at the same rate as over the last four years, the national ecological network will not be completed by 2027.

 The area of acquired land has gradually increased since 1990

-Existing nature conservation areas are being expanded and linked together through the acquisition of agricultural land, which is then converted to new nature, to form a network of natural areas: the national ecological network (NEN) In 2022, 5,886 ha of agricultural land within the NEN became available for conversion to nature.
-This means that the area of acquired land (including land where the designated land use has been changed to nature) increased to more than 123,000 ha on 1 January 2023.
+Existing nature conservation areas are being expanded and linked together through the acquisition of agricultural land, which is then converted to new nature, to form a network of natural areas: the national ecological network (NEN).
+In 2023, 421 ha of agricultural land within the NEN became available for conversion to nature.
+This means that the area of acquired land (including land where the designated land use has been changed to nature) increased to almost 124,000 ha on 1 January 2024.

 Rate of conversion to new nature slowly levelling off

-As agreed in the Nature Pact (EZ, 2013), the provinces aim to convert at least 80,000 ha of land to nature in the period 2011–2027 to complete the NEN.
-In 2022 a total of 1,944 ha were converted to nature, bringing the total amount of new nature created since 2011 to almost 49,000 ha (IPO & LNV 2023).
+Under the Nature Pact (EZ, 2013), the provinces agree to convert at least 80,000 ha of land to nature in the period 2011–2027 to complete the NEN.
+In 2023 a total of 1,968 ha were converted to nature, bringing the total amount of new nature created since 2011 to more than 50,000 ha (IPO & LVVN 2024).
 More progress is being made than in previous years, but it is still insufficient to achieve the target in 2027.
-If progress continues at the same rate as over the last four years, the conversion of the full 80,000 ha to nature is not expected to be completed until around 2036.
+If progress continues at same rate as the past four years, the conversion of the full 80,000 ha to nature is not expected to be completed until around 2036.
 According to the provinces, in the years immediately following the revision of nature policy in 2011 the conversion of land to nature progressed rapidly because much land had already been acquired before 2011.
-It is expected that acquiring land and changing the designated use of private land for the purpose of creating new nature will become more difficult in the coming years, because it is dependent on the goodwill and cooperation of landowners (PBL & WUR 2017, 2020).
+It is expected that acquiring land and changing the designated use of private land for the purpose of creating new nature will be difficult in the coming years, because it is dependent on the goodwill and cooperation of landowners (PBL & WUR 2017, 2020).
 The rate of progress must be speeded up to achieve the target of 80,000 ha new nature by the end of 2027.
 To this end, at the end of 2021 the provinces established a task force with the Ministry of Agriculture, Nature and Food Quality to ‘accelerate conversion of the residual target for additional nature’.

-Each year the provinces make small corrections to the recorded area of acquired and converted nature conservation areas.
-This is necessary because of the complexity of accurately registering detailed geoinformation.
-In 2021, only 1,247 ha of the originally recorded 1,922 ha of new nature finally counted towards the 80,000 ha target for new nature because a correction to the data for the province of Limburg resulted in a downward adjustment of 675 ha.
-In 2002 and 2006 there were further, relatively large data corrections resulting in a downward adjustment of the area of acquired and converted land by thousands of hectares (see two dips in 2002 and 2006 for conversion to new nature).
-At the time, the ‘baseline survey’ project showed that some of the converted land did not fully meet the requirements of the target natural habitats.
+Each year the provinces make small corrections to the recorded areas of land acquired and converted to nature.
+This is necessary because registering detailed geoinformation is complex.
+In 2002 and 2006 there were further, relatively large data corrections resulting in a downward adjustment of the area of acquired and converted land by thousands of hectares (see two dips in 2002 and 2006 on the graph of land converted to new nature).
+At the time, the ‘baseline survey’ project showed that some of the converted land did not fully meet the requirements for classification as natural habitats.
 These areas were therefore no longer registered as ‘converted’.

 Changes to the national ecological network policy

 The policy for the NEN dates from 1990.
 In 1990 the national government estimated that the area of existing natural and semi-natural habitat in the NEN was 450,000 ha (LNV 1990).
-At that time, the additional area to be realised by 2018 was about 250,000 ha.
+At that time, the additional area to be realised by 2018 amounted to about 250,000 ha.
 This was divided between new nature (approx. 100,000 ha of nature reserves and 50,000 ha of habitat creation) and agri-environment schemes, or farmland conservation management (approx. 100,000 hectares).
 The new objectives for the conservation and improvement of nature in the Netherlands for the period to 2027 are set out in the Nature Pact, which was prepared jointly by the national government and the provincial governments (EZ, 2013).
 This states that between 2011 and 2027 the provinces will convert a minimum of 80,000 ha of land to nature for the realisation of the NEN.
-To convert 80,000 hectares of farmland or other land to nature
+To convert 80,000 hectares of farmland or other land to nature, at the introduction of the Nature Pact in 2011 the provinces still had to acquire or designate 40,000 hectares of farmland (IPO 2015).

 National ecological network has been the cornerstone of nature policy for 30 years